National Ringette League: Regular season team records

 Initial record was from 2007–08 season.

 Stats updated as of end of 2017–18 season.
-Teams in italics no longer compete in the National Ringette League as of the 2021-22 season.
+Teams in italics no longer compete in the National Ringette League as of the 2021–22 season.

-Pandemic

-Due to the COVID-19 pandemic, the NRL trophy was not awarded during the 2019–20 season nor the 2020–21 season.
-The 2019–20 and 2020–21 seasons were cancelled due to the COVID-19 pandemic.
-The 2021–22 season saw the league change its competitive structure due to COVID-19 by adopting a new "hub format" and the usual 15 team league became a league of 12 teams.
-The same season saw the BC Thunder discontinue its participation in the NRL, with Bourassa Royal, Lac-Saint-Louis Adrenaline, the Richmond Hill Lightning and the Ottawa Ice also withdrawing, but saw two new teams join: the Nepean Ravens and the Saskatchewan Heat.
-Meanwhile, the Manitoba Intact were renamed the "Manitoba Herd".
-For the 2022–23 season, the BC Thunder returned to the league.

-The 2019–20 and 2020–21 seasons were cancelled due to the COVID-19 pandemic.
-The 2021–22 season saw the league begin playing in a hub-format instead.
-While the league previously played 15 teams, it was reduced to 12 for the 2021–22 season.
-Prior to the COVID-19 pandemic, the 2018–19 season included fifteen National Ringette League teams in Canada.

-In October 2021, despite having announced team tryouts for September 2021, the BC Thunder, an NRL Western Conference team, announced on social media that they would not be putting a team forward in the NRL for the 2021–22 season.
-In total five teams withdrew for the 2021–22 season while two new teams were created.
-The five teams which withdrew included the BC Thunder, Bourassa Royal, Richmond Hill Lightning, Lac-Saint-Louis Adrenaline, and the Ottawa Ice.
-The two new teams formed in 2021–22 included the Nepean Ravens in Ontario and the Saskatchewan Heat in Saskatchewan.

 Notable people

 Keely Brown

-Keely Brown played for the Edmonton WAM! for 10 years as its goaltender and helped form the league in 2002 and 2003.
+Keely Brown, a former Team Canada ringette goaltender and coach, played for the Edmonton WAM! for 10 years as its goaltender and helped form the National Ringette League in 2002 and 2003.
+She has been inducted into the Ringette Canada Hall of Fame.

 Terry McAdam

 Terry McAdam from Saskatchewan was inducted into the Ringette Canada Hall of Fame in 2021.
 McAdam was instrumental in helping begin the development of the National Ringette League as well as one of its first teams, the Saskatoon Wild.
 During its time in the NRL, the Wild had also acquired Erin Cumpstone.

 Erin Cumpston

 Erin Cumpstone was a player for the NRL's Saskatoon Wild and was also a member of Canada's 2010 National Ringette Team during the 2010 World Ringette Championships.
 Cumpstone also played ringette at the 1999 Canada Winter Games.
 She was also a highly accomplished softball player and played for Canada's women's national softball team which finished in 5th place at the 2004 Summer Olympics.
 Cumpston later became a coach for the National Ringette League's, Saskatchewan Heat.